Israeli embassy staff shot dead in Washington DC were to be engaged

 The two diplomats were attacked late on Wednesday night while leaving an event at a Jewish museum, police said.

-The Israeli embassy published a photo on Thursday morning of the couple, identifying them as Yaron Lischinsky and Sarah Milgrim.
+The Israeli embassy published a photo on Thursday morning of the couple, identifying them as Yaron Lischinsky, 28, and Sarah Milgrim.

 Yechiel Leiter, the Israeli ambassador, said at the news conference that the two people killed were a couple about to be engaged.
 “The young man purchased a ring this week with the intention of proposing to his girlfriend next week in Jerusalem,” he said.